Current as of: February 22, 2025 - 16:48

 Trip Overview

-Enjoy a perfect introduction to the best of northern India
+Enjoy a perfect introduction to the best of northern India: bustling Delhi, the Taj Mahal and pink Jaipur

 Discover the Golden Triangle – a classic route linking Delhi, Agra and Jaipur – on a pulsating tour that takes in world-famous landmarks, energetic cities and a culinary scene to rival any.
 This trip is an ideal introduction if you’re a first-time visitor or tight on time yet keen to immerse yourself in the best of northern India.
-You will, of course, visit the major landmarks, including a sunrise trip to the Taj Mahal, and the bustle of the must-see cities, but that’s well-balanced with time in the countryside, where you’ll see rural life steeped in traditional, simple living.
+You will, of course, visit the major landmarks, including a sunrise trip to the Taj Mahal, but also take in lesser-known marvels, including a stay in a 600-year-old royal residence.

 At a Glance